RunOpenCode/backup/README.markdown

   up when backup process is terminated.
 By hooking up to `BackupEvents::TERMINATE` event, `RunOpenCode\Backup\Source\MySqlDumpSource` gets notified when temporary file is not used anymore and can be removed from system.

+By using event dispatching, API for backup components is simplified - there is no need for `cleanUp()` methods.

+**Important note:** some events will be dispatched, and some won't.
+However, in your application, you can always count on following events:

+- `BackupEvents::BEGIN` will be dispatched when backup is started for some profile.
+- `BackupEvents::TERMINATE` will be dispatched when backup is terminated for some profile, regardless of its result of execution.
+Use this event as indicator when to clean up all used temporary files and to release all resources.

+Other events depends on workflow and result of each workflow activity, as well as fact if there were some error in execution.

 # Profile